 America’s Marine Highway Program

-To lead the development and expansion of America’s Marine Highway services and to facilitate their integration into the U.S. surface transportation system.
+To lead the development and expansion of Marine Highway services and to facilitate their integration into the U.S. surface transportation system.

 The America’s Marine Highway Program was established by Section 1121 of the Energy Independence and Security Act of 2007 to reduce landside congestion through the designation of Marine Highway Routes.
 Section 405 of the Coast Guard and Maritime Transportation Act of 2012 further expanded the scope of the program beyond reducing landside congestion to efforts that generate public benefits by increasing the utilization or efficiency of domestic freight or passenger transportation on Marine Highway Routes between U.S. ports.
+The National Defense Authorization Act for Fiscal Year 2016 added to the definition of short sea shipping to include cargo shipped in discrete units or packages that are handled individually, palletized or unitized for purposes of transportation; or freight vehicles carried aboard commuter ferry boats.

-The efficiency, flexibility, and system resiliency provided by our navigable waterways can benefit the United States public as a whole, but they are currently underutilized within the U.S. surface transportation system.
+The efficiency, flexibility, and system resiliency provided by our navigable waterways can benefit the United States public as a whole, however they are currently underutilized within the U.S. surface transportation system.
 One reason for that underutilization is that many of the benefits generated by Marine Highway services cannot be captured by individuals, such as reducing landside congestion or reduced system wear and tear.
 By acting to increase the use of the United States’ underutilized marine transportation assets, the America’s Marine Highways Program helps to generate these “public benefits” that are not normally considered by shippers.
 These public benefits include:

 - Creating and sustaining jobs in U.S. vessels and in U.S. ports and shipyards;